n., plural: stimuli

 - Blood Pressure: Blood pressure is an internal stimulus of mammals that is measured by receptors in arteries.
 When blood pressure is too high, the arteries will stretch and receptors will send the signal to the brain.
 The brain will lower the heart rate.
 If the receptor is not sending any signal it means the blood pressure is low.
 The brain will increase the heart rate to keep the blood pressure normal.
 All this happens without any sensible signs.
 However, if blood pressure is too high, humans feel pain in the back of the head.

 - Homeostasis: Homeostasis is the internal physical and chemical balance of independent conditions that a body of mammal maintains for living.
-The example of homeostasis is blood levels, nutrient levels, temperature, etc. The stimulus for homeostasis is a change in internal conditions which is measured by the variety of receptors.
+Example of homeostasis is blood levels, nutrient levels, temperature, etc. The stimulus for homeostasis is a change in internal conditions which is measured by the variety of receptors.

 The three examples of stimulus are explained here, i.e. stimulus in plants, animals, and humans.